QRCore-RedM-Re/qr-spawn/README.md

 ## Installation
 ### Manual
-- Download the script and put it in the `[qb]` directory.
+- Download the script and put it in the `[qr]` directory.
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure qr-core
-ensure qb-spawn
+ensure qr-spawn
-ensure qb-apartments
+ensure qr-appearance
-ensure qb-garages
+ensure qr-clothes
 ```

 ## Configuration
 An example to add spawn option
 ```
-QB.Spawns = {
+QR.Spawns = {
     ["spawn1"] = { -- Needs to be unique
         coords = vector4(1.1, -1.1, 1.1, 180.0), -- Coords player will be spawned
         location = "spawn1", -- Needs to be unique